JamesGattera/MP32/README.md

 There's a charming secrecy to the kind of communication you can't see.
 I look forward to hearing it, to learning how it works on a deeper level.

-That said, Today's focus MUST be nutrition - I can't invent create without fuel.
+That said, Today's focus MUST be nutrition - I can't invent or create without fuel.

 PS; I've used new jumper wires (the type that sit flat against the breadboard) to properly connect pins-to-micro.
 I worry this inspiration won't resume once I recover...
 Consistency is key.